gisquick/gisquick-doc/user-manual/other.rst

 Major Gisquick 2 update (spring 2020).
-Documentation was updated within the subject **Free software GIS** at **Czech Technical University** in Prague by Josef Münzberger, Svetlana Usik and Zuzana Vaňková.
+Documentation was updated within the subject **Free software GIS** at **Czech Technical University** in Prague by Josef Münzberger, Svetlana Usik and Zuzana Vaňková in 2020 and Jakub Snopl, Tatana Blahova and Dennis Dvorak in 2023.
 Language corrections done by Ondřej Pešek.
 Additional updates were made by František Mužík in 2021.